-- a.
-Wholly outside of regular hours.
-When an employee is required to work wholly outside of his/her regular hours on his/her regular workday, the Employer shall provide him/her with a 1/2-hour paid meal break at intervals of 4 hours as long as he/she continues to work. - b.
-Work before regular starting time.
-When an employee is required to report to work on workdays starting 2 hours or more before his/her regular starting time and the employee continues to work into the regular work hours, a 1/2-hour paid meal break shall be allowed as early as the employee can be spared from the work program, but not later than 4 hours after the employee's starting time. - c.
+- When an employee is required to report to work on workdays starting at more than two (2) hours before the employee's regular starting time and the employee continues to work into the regular work hours, a half (1⁄2) hour paid meal break shall be provided as early as the employee can be spared from the work program, but not later than four (4) hours after the employee's actual starting time. - 2.
+When an employee is required to report to work on workdays starting at two (2) hours or less before the employee's regular starting time and the employee continues to work into the regular work hours, a half (1⁄2) hour paid meal break shall be provided as early as the employee can be spared from the work program, but not later than four (4) hours after the employee's regular starting time. - d.
 Work beyond regular quitting time.
-When an employee is required to work beyond regular quitting time, the employee is entitled to a 1/2-hour paid meal break 1 1/2-hours after regular quitting time and every 4 hours thereafter until the work is completed.
+When an employee is required to work beyond the employee's regular quitting time, the employee is entitled to a half (1⁄2) hour paid meal break at the employee's regular quitting time and every four (4) hours thereafter until the work is completed.

-Section 3.4 Penalty for Meal Breaks Not Provided
+Section 3.4: Penalty for Meal Breaks Not Provided

-If the supervisor/foreman/team lead determines a meal break will not be provided within 2 hours of entitlement and work continues through these 2 hours, the employee shall be paid an additional 1/2-hour at the applicable overtime rate.
-Such determinations shall not be made arbitrarily.
+If the first level supervisor determines a meal break will not be provided within two (2) hours of entitlement and work continues through these two (2) hours, the employee shall be paid an additional half ($\frac{1}{2}$) hour penalty pay at the applicable overtime rate.
+Such determination shall not be made arbitrarily.

-The every 4 hours between meals referred to in the foregoing sections shall be determined as follows:
+The every four (4) hours between meals referred to in the foregoing sections shall be determined as follows:

 - a.
-When prior meal break was taken as provided by this Article, the beginning of the next 4 hour period shall begin at the completion of the previous paid meal break. - b.
-When no prior meal break was taken when entitled under this Article, the 30-minute paid meal breaks shall be calculated as being entitled at intervals of 4 hours from when the employee(s) became entitled to the first meal break.
+When prior meal break was taken as provided by this Article, the beginning of the next four (4) hour period shall begin at the completion of the previous paid meal break. - b.
+When no meal break was taken when entitled under this Article, the thirty (30) minute paid meal breaks shall be calculated as being entitled at intervals of four (4) hours from when the employee(s) became entitled to the first meal break.